Webschool-io/be-mean-instagram-mongodb-exercises/class-02/class-02-resolved-rodrigoalviani-Rodrigo-Alviani.md

 ## Insira pelo menos 5 pokemons **A SUA ESCOLHA** utilizando o mesmo padrão de campos utilizado: name, description, attack, defense e height;
 ```
 WMD00096(mongod-3.0.7) be-mean-pokemons> var pokemons = [
-... {name: "Bulbasaur", description: "The seed on its back is filled with nutrients.
-The seed grows steadily larger as its body grows.", attack: 49, defense: 49, heigth: 7},
+{name: "Bulbasaur", description: "The seed on its back is filled with nutrients.
+The seed grows steadily larger as its body grows.", attack: 49, defense: 49, height: 0.7, type: "Grass"},
-... {name: "Charmander", description: "Obviously prefers hot places.
-When it rains, steam is said to spout from the tip of its tail.", attack: 52, defense: 43, heigth: 6},
+{name: "Charmander", description: "Obviously prefers hot places.
+When it rains, steam is said to spout from the tip of its tail.", attack: 52, defense: 43, height: 0.6, type: "Fire"},
-... {name: "Squirtle", description: "After birth, its back swells and hardens into a shell.
-Powerfully sprays foam from its mouth.", attack: 48, defense: 65, heigth: 5},
+{name: "Squirtle", description: "After birth, its back swells and hardens into a shell.
+Powerfully sprays foam from its mouth.", attack: 48, defense: 65, height: 0.5, type: "Water"},
-... {name: "Caterpie", description: "For protection, it releases a horrible stench from the antennae on its head to drive away enemies.", attack: 30, defense: 35, heigth: 3},
+{name: "Caterpie", description: "For protection, it releases a horrible stench from the antennae on its head to drive away enemies.", attack: 30, defense: 35, height: 0.3, type: "Bug"},
-... {name: "Pikachu", description: "It raises its tail to check its sur roundings.
-The tail is sometimes struck by light ning in this pose.", attack: 55, defense: 40, heigth: 4}
+{name: "Pikachu", description: "It raises its tail to check its sur roundings.
+The tail is sometimes struck by light ning in this pose.", attack: 55, defense: 40, height: 0.4, type: "Eletric"}
-... ];
+];

 WMD00096(mongod-3.0.7) be-mean-pokemons> db.pokemons.insert(pokemons);
 Inserted 1 record(s) in 1823ms